I like this one very much. It tastes fine and delicate.

 Each harvest season this rare tea offer flavors exceptional flavors of spring.
 Rich in amino acids, Anji offers a umami flavor unusual for a Chinese green.
 In the 1980s, in a bamboo forest above the Huang Pu River in the mountains of Zhejiang Province, this varietal, thought to be extinct, was re-discovered.
 Not widely sold outside China, it is an exceptional green tea.
 Given its process of manufacture, it is, in fact, a green tea despite the name "white".
-Research has found that this plant is rich in amino acids having almost twice the amount of other green teas.
-Harvest date: April 2022.
+Research has found that this cultivar to be rich in amino acids having roughly double the amount of other green teas.
+Harvest date is April 2023.

 Lot Notes.
-AnJi White is one of a select group of teas that embody the aromas and flavors of the spring harvest.
-This lot's leaves are fresh and offer a robust green color indicating the bushes are healthy and mineral rich.
-The leaves are long, narrow & elegant, and open to look feathery and light.
+Leaves are fresh, a robust green indicating the tea bushes were ripe and mineral rich.
+The leaves are long, narrow & elegant, and steeping show feathery & light.
 We look for the hint of yellow color in the cultivar's folded leaves.
-This lot was made with buds harvested in the second week of April.
+This lot was made with buds harvested in early April.

 Tasting Notes.
 Prepared correctly, liquor is described as liquid silk.
 Vibrant green leaves; cup color is light apple green, with a very smooth mouth feel and rich 'umami' or savory flavor.
 Brewed, the flavors and texture of the liquor shows its high theanine content.